 - 11.35am: The New Guards march into their positions at Buckingham and St James’s Palace.
 The Old Guards march back to Wellington Barracks.

-The best chances for you to see some action are when the New Guard arrive at the beginning of the ceremony and when the Old Guard leave at the end.
+The best chances for you to see soldiers on the march are when the New Guard arrives at the beginning of the ceremony and when the Old Guard leaves at the end.

-There’s a lot of marching and music in between, but it can be difficult to see unless you have a good position right outside the palace or on the Victoria Memorial as it takes place inside the palace forecourt.
+There’s a lot of marching and music in between, but it can be difficult to see unless you have a prime position outside the palace or on the Victoria Memorial as it takes place inside the palace forecourt.

 Changing of the Horse Guards